devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Subnet → Instance
 ```

-Sometimes a real dependency exists that isn't visible through any attribute reference — an IAM policy attachment that must complete before a role can be assumed, for instance, where nothing in the dependent resource's arguments actually references the policy.
+Sometimes a real dependency exists that isn't visible through any attribute reference, an IAM policy attachment that must complete before a role can be assumed, for instance, where nothing in the dependent resource's arguments actually references the policy.
 In those cases:

 ```hcl
 depends_on = [